 Many people believe colonics can be harmful.
 Is this true?
 If this is something you have heard, I would ask to have the reference cited.
 To my knowledge, there have been no peer-reviewed studies that have verified this contention.
 I am aware of a case of bacterial contamination, but this was from poor sterilization practices, not from the colonic procedure itself.
 In my view saying colonics are harmful is about as sensible as saying baths or showers are harmful.
 Read here for a very balanced report on colon hydrotherapy.

-Colonics, Edgar Cayce Remedies, and Other Detox Services
+Consultations in Edgar Cayce Readings and Other Services